eventide-project/docs/user-guide/readers/get-last.md

-# Get::Last
+# Get::Stream::Last

-The `MessageStore::Postgres::Get::Last` class is a specialized reader that retrieves only the last message in a stream.
+The `MessageStore::Postgres::Get::Stream::Last` class is a specialized reader that retrieves only the last message in a stream.

-It's a utility that is useful in circumstances where sequence number-based idempotence is employed without the use of an [entity store](/user-guide/entity-store/) or an [entity projection](/user-guide/projection.md).
+It's a utility that can be useful in circumstances where sequence number-based idempotence is employed without the use of an [entity store](/user-guide/entity-store/) or an [entity projection](/user-guide/projection.md).

-## Get::Last Example
+## Get::Stream::Last Example

 ``` ruby
 deposit_1 = Deposited.new()